 - Researchers and developers use registry data as the foundation for registry-enhanced or registry-based research, clinical trials, or post-market surveillance studies.

 Registry Quality Improvement Examples

-- In 2019, the Michigan Surgical Quality Collaborative used registry data to generate knowledge in the form of procedure‐specific opioid prescribing guidelines.
+- In 2019, the Michigan Surgical Quality Collaborative (MSQC) used registry data to generate knowledge in the form of procedure‐specific opioid prescribing guidelines.
 The result?
 Post-surgical opioid prescribing dropped by 50%, and post-surgical patient opioid consumption dropped by 30%, according to a paper published in the New England Journal of Medicine.
 There also was no change in patient-reported satisfaction with care and pain in the week after surgery.

-- The Pediatric Cardiac Critical Care Consortium aims to improve the quality of care for pediatric heart patients through a clinical data registry that allows hospitals to evaluate their own outcomes and learn best practices.
+- The Pediatric Cardiac Critical Care Consortium (PC4) aims to improve the quality of care for pediatric heart patients through a clinical data registry that allows hospitals to evaluate their own outcomes and learn best practices.
 Their efforts are paying off.
 Eighteen hospitals significantly reduced mortality and improved care for children with critical heart conditions, according to a paper published in the December 2019 edition of the Journal of the American College of Cardiology.
 Specifically, they achieved a 24% decrease in postoperative mortality among participating sites between 2014 and 2018.

 Medical Device Registry Examples